 We’re in the business of helping all our customers achieve their desires, solve intermittent problems and create wealth, through high yield savings accounts and low interest rates on loans.

-Although VFD Microfinance bank has its head office in Lagos, but you can bank with them anywhere you are in Nigeria.
+Although Vbank has its head office in Lagos, you can bank with them anywhere you are in Nigeria.
 You know this is made possible by virtue of advancement in financial technology – thanks to that.

 In fact, I’m living in Osun State and I have an account with them which I hope to grow my savings with them.